OU Regents approve merger of Tulsa, Norman graduate college offices

-After 25 years at OU-Tulsa, the University of Oklahoma's graduate college office on the campus likely will be merged soon with the existing one in Norman.
+After more than 25 years at OU-Tulsa, the University of Oklahoma's graduate college office on the campus likely will be merged with the one in Norman.

 The OU Board of Regents approved the proposal during its regularly scheduled annual meeting at OU-Tulsa on Thursday.